BadHunterN1/m-moh/README.md

 Overview
-m-moh is an interactive e-commerce website aimed at providing users with a seamless online shopping experience. the platform allows customers to browse a selection of digital and physical products, manage their shopping cart, and complete the checkout process.
+IM ALIVE is an interactive e-commerce website aimed at providing users with a seamless online shopping experience. the platform allows customers to browse a selection of digital and physical products, manage their shopping cart, and complete the checkout process.
 Users are given an opportunity to register and log in, ensuring personalized experiences such as tracking their order history.
 A dynamic email notification system confirms each purchase, providing customers with detailed receipts and ensuring transparency.
 The site leverages JavaScript for frontend functionality, EmailJS for communication, and localStorage for maintaining persistent cart data.
 Responsiveness is a key focus, enabling users to have a fluid experience across different screen sizes and devices.